-Warrant No. [] Original Issue Date: , 2014 underwriter to the Company, or its registered total of shares of common stock, par value \$0 Prospectus (each, a "Warrant" and collectively, the "Warrant shares" effective date of the Registration Statement on Form S-1 (pany"), hereby certifies that, as partial compensation for its d assigns (the "Holder"), is entitled to purchase from the Compo.001 per share (the "Common Stock"), on the terms as descrants," and each such share of Common Stock, a "Warrant S"), at any time and from time to time after the 180th day for File No. 333-196635) (the "Registration Statement"), and the ctive date (the "Expiration Date"), and subject to the following pany up to a cribed in the Share" and dlowing the chrough and 1 .
+Warrant No. [] Original Issue Date:, 20)14 underwriter to the Company, or its registered ass total of shares of common stock, par value \$0.001 Prospectus (each, a "Warrant" and collectively, the "Warrant all such shares of Common Stock, the "Warrant Shares"), at effective date of the Registration Statement on Form S-1 (File y"), hereby certifies that, as partial compensation for its services igns (the "Holder"), is entitled to purchase from the Company up to 1 per share (the "Common Stock"), on the terms as described in 1 s," and each such share of Common Stock, a "Warrant Share" at any time and from time to time [after the 180th day] following to No. 333-196635) (the "Registration Statement"), and through a date (the "Expiration Date"), and subject to the following terms at to a the and the and 1 .
 Definitions .
-As used in this Warrant, Section 1. the following terms shall have the respective definitions set f forth in this
+As used in this Warrant, the Section 1. following terms shall have the respective definitions set forth in the his